 Why use intuition?
-In our rapidly changing world with information bombardment, the ability to make quick decisions leading to desired results is crucial.
+In our uncertain, rapidly changing, culturally complex world, with information bombardment, the ability to make quick decisions leading to desired results is crucial.
 The capacity to quickly size up a situation and recognize the best course of action without analyzing is intuition.
 That rapid, 2 second decision making can be life- and business- saving, providing a competitive edge, as Malcolm Gladwell wrote in Blink, and gave firefighters as an example.
 Now, more than ever!

 Consider when things have not gone well and the cause may have been not following intuition or failing to communicate it.